kuntiik/MT/README.md

 - conda activate detection
 ```
 ## How to run
-You can run the project with the default setting by `python train.py`.
+You can train a model with the default setting by `python train.py`.

 ## Project structure